Choosing between Affinity and Attio for your CRM comes down to five questions:

 Affinity owns relationship intelligence for dealmakers

-Affinity doesn't try to be a general-purpose CRM.
-It's a relationship intelligence platform for private capital that answers one question better than anything else on the market: who in your firm has the strongest connection to the person you need to reach?
+Affinity does not try to be a general-purpose CRM.
+It is a relationship intelligence platform for private capital that answers one question better than anything else on the market: who in your firm has the strongest connection to the person you need to reach?

 The platform automatically captures every email, calendar event, and meeting across your team, then uses AI to score relationship strength on a 1-10 scale based on how recently and how often people interact.
 When you need an introduction to a decision-maker at a target company, Affinity shows you which colleague has the warmest path in, including inferred connections based on shared work history.